Release Date: December 20, 2018 (North America)

 Do I recommend this game?
 YES

-This is the first ever english otome game in the Switch that I would no doubt recommend to everyone at the drop of a hat.
+This is the first-ever english otome game in the Switch that I would no doubt recommend to everyone at the drop of a hat.
 I’m so glad I’ve waited for this port, despite all the STEAM sales that have gone by the previous years 😂 (laughs).
-To be honest, I was even quite sad when I finished it 😅 and wished there was more content for me to delve into.
+To be honest, I was even quite sad when I finished it 😅 and wished there was more content for me to explore.
 If you’re having second thoughts whether or not it’s worth shelling out 48 bux to get this game in your Nintendo Switch Library.
 Here’s my advice: GET IT!
 This one’s definitely a gem and imo, almost up to par with the big titles (like Code Realize, Hakuoki, CxM).
 If you want an otome game with impressive storyline and characters you can’t ever get enough of, I can’t recommend Nightshade enough!